Day zero: arrival

 At the B&B I found my backpack, grabbed the car keys and walked back to the car park to leave the gin, sugar and sloe gin.
 I was so tired by this time, I would cheerfully have paid for a taxi but there were none to be seen.

 The historic town centre is quite pretty, with some grand houses along the avenues.
-But post-Covid, numerous shops and restaurants are closed but with too many charity shops, which is never a good sign for a high street.
+But post-Covid, numerous shops and restaurants are closed.
+There are too many charity shops, never a good sign for a high street.
 Gangs of young men with weirdly medieval haircuts (think Henry V bowl cuts) hang about staring at me.
 I’m old enough to be your mother I thought.
 They must be bored.
 It’s places like this that Love Island contestants come from and no wonder.
 It all looked pretty depressing.
 If you are a working class girl from a place like this, who wouldn’t use their face and body to try to escape?
 A few extensions, fake tan, get your lips puffed up.
 It might work.

 Again I had no dinner.
 Too tired to order takeaway and many restaurants were closed (such as the highly recommended Alexandros Greek restaurant) as it was a Sunday.